Medicaid Managed Care

 The Indiana Family and Social Services Administration (FSSA) is planning to significantly rebalance the delivery of long term services and supports (LTSS) for most older Medicaid-eligible Hoosiers in favor of more home and community based care services (HCBS).
 FSSA is targeting Summer to Fall of 2024 for this project; known as Indiana Pathways for Aging.

-See recent FSSA Power Point Presentations and the FSSA website, which contains presentations and many other important materials.
+See recent FSSA Power Point Presentations below and on the initial FSSA website, and updated Pathways website which contains presentations and other notable information.

 FSSA intends to transition the member experience (eligibility, care management, etc.) and and claims-payment responsibilities to a managed care (insurance company) system.
 In other words, senior Hoosiers will be attached to one of the various insurance companies who won the procurement bid.
-Those four are: Anthem, United Health Care, Molina, and Humana.
+Those three (3) are: Anthem, United Health Care, and Humana.

 • RFI Co-Design and Finance Workgroups: January 2021 through the present;